 Alpine Grove Park

-Alpine Grove River Park contains 54.5 acres and is located in northwest St. Johns County between the St. Johns River and William Bartram Scenic and Historic Highway (SR13).
-Access to the site is provided from William Bartram Scenic and Historic Highway, a magnificent winding scenic and historic highway defined by majestic canopy oak trees overhang the road that follows the St. Johns River’s eastern shoreline.
-The park entrance is the first driveway south of Swiss Lane on the river side of the highway.
+Alpine Groves River Park contains 54.5 acres and is located in northwest St. Johns County between the St. Johns River and William Bartram Scenic and Historic Highway (SR13).
+Access to the site is provided from William Bartram Scenic and Historic Highway, a magnificent winding scenic and historic highway defined by majestic canopy oak trees that overhang the road along the St. Johns River's eastern shoreline.
+The park entrance is the first driveway south of Swiss Lane on the riverside of the highway.

 The topography on the site varies significantly from the geologically unique bluff overlooking the St. Johns River to the lower elevations where the creek and wetlands bisect the site.
 The native vegetative communities located on the higher elevations consist of mixed hardwoods, temperate hardwoods and coniferous plantation.
 The native vegetative communities located on the lower elevations, in the proximity of the St. Johns River tributary, consist of mixed wetlands and hardwood forest.
 The mixed wetland hardwood community, located at the mouth of the tributary flowing into the St. Johns River, provides habitat for the American alligator, snowy egret and tri-color heron.

-According to the St. Johns River Water Management District (SJRWMD)’s Priority Habitat for Wetland Species map this area is suitable habitat for 1-6 wetland dependent species.
-Other wildlife that can be found on this site include: osprey, owl, wild turkeys, many species of butterflies (Zebra Longwing, Red Admiral, Gulf Fritillary, Buckeye, Southern Haistreak, Monarch, Cloudless Sulphur, Zebra Swallowtail, Tiger Swallowtail, Spicebush Swallowtail, Giant Swallowtail, Black Swallowtail and Long-tailed Skipper) fox, deer, gopher tortoise, eastern indigo snake, Florida pine snake and the endangered manatee.
+According to the St. Johns River Water Management District's Priority Habitat for Wetland Species Map this area is suitable habitat for 1-6 wetland dependent species.
+Other wildlife that can be found on this site include: osprey, owl, wild turkeys, many species of butterflies (zebra longwing, red admiral, gulf fritillary, buckeye, southern hairstreak, monarch, cloudless sulphur, zebra swallowtail, tiger swallowtail, spicebush swallowtail, giant swallowtail, black swallowtail and long-tailed skipper) fox, deer, gopher tortoise, eastern indigo snake, Florida pine snake and the endangered manatee.